microsoft/retina/docs/03-Metrics/plugins/packetparser.md

 # `packetparser` (Linux)

-Measures TCP packets passing through `eth0`, providing the ability to calculate TCP-handshake latencies, etc.
+Captures TCP and UDP packets traveling to and from pods and nodes.

+## Architecture

+`packetparser` attached a [`qdisc` (Queuing Discipline)](https://www.man7.org/linux/man-pages/man8/tc.8.html) of type `clsact` to each pod's virtual interface (`veth`) and the host's default interface (`device`).
+This setup enabled the attachment of eBPF filter programs for both ingress and egress directions, allowing `packetparser` to capture individual packets traveling to and from the interfaces.

+`packetparser` does not produce Basic metrics.
+In Advanced mode (refer to [Metric Modes](../modes/modes.md)), the plugin transforms an eBPF result into an enriched `Flow` by adding Pod information based on IP.
+It then sends the `Flow` to an external channel, enabling *several modules* to generate Pod-Level metrics.

+### Code locations

+- Plugin and eBPF code: *pkg/plugin/packetparser/*
+- Modules for extra Advanced metrics: see section below.

 ## Metrics

 See metrics for [Advanced Mode](../modes/advanced.md#plugin-packetparser-linux).
 For module information, see [below](#modules).

-## Architecture

-The plugin utilizes eBPF to gather data.
-The plugin does not generate Basic metrics.
-In Advanced mode (see [Metric Modes](../modes/modes.md)), the plugin turns an eBPF result into an enriched `Flow` (adding Pod information based on IP), then sends the `Flow` to an external channel so that *several modules* can create Pod-Level metrics.

-### Code locations

-- Plugin and eBPF code: *pkg/plugin/tcpretrans/*
-- Modules for extra Advanced metrics: see section below.

 ### Modules